 May 4, 2021

-Hosted by Phyllis Ayman, MS/SLP, CDP, CADDCT and Rubina Chaudhary, BSc, MBA
+Hosted by Phyllis Ayman, MS/SLP, CDP, CADDCT, CDCM, CMDCP

-Phyllis is a speaker, trainer, radio personality and TV host as well as a board member of the Massachusetts Advocates for Nursing Home Reform and advisor to Olive Community Services based in Los Angeles, California and served as a member of the COVID19 National Health Care Coalition.
+Phyllis serves as a board member of the Massachusetts Advocates for Nursing Home Reform, is an advisory board member to Olive Community Services based in Los Angeles, California and served as a member of the COVID19 National Health Care Coalition.